5 roads to a circular economy – Part V: circular supplies

 The ultimate goal of the circular economy is to bring waste streams back into the supply chain as a resource.
 Leading companies in this area are Patagonia and Interface.
 Both companies have sustainability ingrained in their core values.
 They have tackled all elements of circularity and as a result, they have strong recycling schemes to reclaim their products.
 Both companies bring their products – clothes and carpets, respectively – to the market with an increasing percentage of recycled content.

-Outside the apparel industry, as well, there are a growing number of initiatives that close loops: for example, bricks made from waste products.
-The first house built from waste bricks is being built in Rotterdam, the Netherlands.
+Outside the apparel industry, as well, there are a growing number of initiatives that close loops: for example, WasteBasedBricks® by StoneCycling.
+The first house built from waste bricks was built in Rotterdam, the Netherlands, in 2016, and several successful projects have followed since then.
 The bricks are made from waste from the ceramics, glass and insulation industry and from rejected clay from traditional brick manufacturing.

 Using LCA to validate the actual benefits